Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample07_CRUDOperations.md

 ### Update a queue

-In order to update a queue, you will need to pass in the `queueDescription` after getting it from `GetQueueAsync`.
+In order to update a queue, you will need to pass in the `QueueDescription` after getting it from `GetQueueAsync`.

 ```C# Snippet:UpdateQueue